Portfolios and Authentic Learning

 Our UNE MSEd and CAGS students will tell you that they do a lot of research, and, in fact, they do sometimes still write essays or create annotated bibliographies.
 However, their work doesn’t stop there.
 Instead, we strive to help our students use their research in the creation of deliverables that are authentic to their field.

-Roy says, “One of the biggest things I hear is, ‘I’m so glad I did this.’
+Roy said, “One of the biggest things I hear is, ‘I’m so glad I did this.’
 The value add is seeing in a tangible way what they have accomplished.
 They really see how their ideas have grown over the course of their program.”

 And the benefits of the ePortfolio go beyond self-reflection.
 The ePortfolio is also a valuable 21st century professional development tool that students can take with them when they leave UNE.
 In addition to being a storehouse of ideas, lesson plans, videos, strategies, and professional development tools, students can add to their professional ePortfolio as they grow in their careers.